Kroll410/synergy_way_frontend/README.md

     docker stats
 ```

-### If You have not already set up back-end part, check README file in the [back-end part repository](https://github.com/Kroll410/synergy_way_backend)
+### If you have not already set up back-end part, check README file in the [back-end part repository](https://github.com/Kroll410/synergy_way_backend)